pippim/pippim.github.io/index.md

 you can can pick from to use for your website.
 Preview the various themes before committing to one.

+*Githhub page themes image credit:*
+[Yale University](https://docs.ycrc.yale.edu/clusters-at-yale/guides/github_pages/)

 Initially for the Pippim website the Cayman Theme was chosen.
 Then the Merlot theme was used and full circle back to the Cayman Theme again.

-*Githhub page themes image credit:*
-[Yale University](https://docs.ycrc.yale.edu/clusters-at-yale/guides/github_pages/)
+At first the Cayman Theme didn't appear to display title properly.
+That was probably due to inexperience.
+So for a week Merlot theme was used but problems arose with the banner on the left.
+So back to Cayman and then problems arose with custom page buttons.
+Persaverance solved the button problems.

+Initially the estimate was first time website creation would take a weekend.
+That was the thinking on October 16, 2021.
+Now it is November 16, 2021 to get to this point.
+The moral of the story is it may take longer than expected to set up your first website but, don't give up!
+You can do it 😄.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your